spring-labs/ameba-lib/README.md

 #### Data record separation

-New since 1.12: Tenant separation on database schema level.
+New since 2.0: Tenant separation on database schema level.
 With the `@EnableMultiTenancy` annotation it is now possible to define a data separation strategy for relational databases.
 Currently only the `SeparationStrategy.SCHEMA` is supported and by default database separation is turned off (`SeparationStrategy.NONE`).

 **Requirements and restrictions**
 - Requires Hibernate 5.x and Spring Boot 2.x
-- Only database schema separation supported yet (1.12)
+- Only database schema separation supported yet (2.0)
-- Database schema must already exist and cannot be generated with Hibernate generation strategies
+- Database schema must already exist and cannot be created with Hibernate creation strategies on the fly

 Referenced issues:
 - [#102](https://github.com/abraxas-labs/ameba-lib/issues/102)